Juicy spelt carrot bread

 400 ml lukewarm water

-2 tbsp vinegar
+2 tablespoons vinegar

-500 g wholemeal spelled flour
+500 g wholemeal spelt flour

 30 g sunflower seeds

-80 g ground linseed
+80 g ground flaxseed

 30 g pumpkin seeds

-2 tsp salt
+2 teaspoons salt

 100 g grated carrot